Szwochm/OSCP-Prep/eCCPT Networking/README.md

 Figured out an initial foot hold.
 One of the targets had HeartBleed exploit.
 I tried this exploit initially yesterday but did not realize that you had to set the verbose mode to TRUE to be able to see the memory leak.
 In the memory leak I found credentials for SSH.
 I must learn to how to thoroughly investigate potential exploits.
 This stops me from constantly bouncing back and fourth between potential attack vectors so I can more methodically move through my enumeration.

+Also using Nessus caused MySql on one of the boxes to block all connections.

 I was able to successfully finish the lab and find all of the vulnerabilities.
 I did not create a report as I have already spent two days on this lab.

 Useful metasploit stuff: